-The list of Unesco World Heritage Sites – currently 962 properties – also serves a useful sort of bucket list for travel junkies like myself.
-I’ve visted just over 100 World Heritage Sites so have a lot of work to do.
+The list of Unesco World Heritage Sites–currently 1,121 properties–also serves a useful sort of bucket list for travel junkies like myself.
+I’ve visited over 100 World Heritage Sites so have a lot more traveling to do.
 And Unesco keeps adding more each year.
-Which just goes to show what a wonderful place the world is and how worth conserving.
+Which just goes to show what a wonderful place the world is and how much of it is worth conserving.

 2. Kakadu National Park in Australia’s wild ‘Top End’ teems with life in both the wet and dry seasons.
+One way of thinking about the rock art of Australia’s indigenous people in Kakadu is like an unwritten library of knowledge and belief.
+The stories, songs, dances and ceremonies that go along with the rock art have been handed down for thousands of generations.
+Some paintings are even believed to be from the time of the creation or Dreamtime.
 From the wildlife to the Aboriginal rock art to the waterlilies to the waterholes, I loved it all.

-5. I adored travelling in Cuba and both the city of Old Havana and the colonial outpost of Trinidad captured my romantic spirit.
+5. I adored traveling in Cuba and with the city of Old Havana, rock climbing in the Vinales Valley, and the colonial outpost of Trinidad captured my romantic spirit.

-6. Egypt is a treasure trove of World Heritage Sites and it is difficult to choose between historic Cairo, Ancient Thebes with its necropolis – the ‘Valley of the Kings’ – and the Pyramid Fields from Giza to Dahshur.
+6. Egypt is a treasure trove of World Heritage Sites.
+It is difficult to choose between historic Cairo, Ancient Thebes with its necropolis–the ‘Valley of the Kings’–and the Pyramid Fields from Giza to Dahshur.

 And which Unesco World Heritage Sites are on my list of world travel dreams for the next year or two?